Chicago Cubs: 2004–2006

 In 2004, the Cubs were a consensus pick by most media outlets to win the World Series.
 The offseason acquisition of Derek Lee (who was acquired in a trade with Florida for Hee-seop Choi) and the return of Greg Maddux only bolstered these expectations.
 Despite a mid-season deal for Nomar Garciaparra, misfortune struck the Cubs again.
-They led the Wild Card by 1.5 games over San Francisco and Houston on September 25.
-On that day, both teams lost, giving the Cubs a chance at increasing the lead to 2.5 games with only eight games remaining in the season, but reliever LaTroy Hawkins blew a save to the Mets, and the Cubs lost the game in extra innings.
+They led the Wild Card by 1.5 games over the San Francisco Giants and the Houston Astros on September 25.
+On that day, both teams lost, giving the Cubs a chance at increasing the lead to 2.5 games with only eight games remaining in the season, but reliever LaTroy Hawkins blew a save to the New York Mets, and the Cubs lost the game in extra innings.
 The defeat seemingly deflated the team, as they proceeded to drop six of their last eight games as the Astros won the Wild Card.

 Despite the fact that the Cubs had won 89 games, this fallout was decidedly unlovable, as the Cubs traded superstar Sammy Sosa after he had left the season's final game after the first pitch, which resulted in a fine (Sosa later stated that he had gotten permission from Baker to leave early, but he regretted doing so).
 Already a controversial figure in the clubhouse after his corked-bat incident, Sosa's actions alienated much of his once strong fan base as well as the few teammates still on good terms with him, to the point where his boombox was reportedly smashed after he left to signify the end of an era.
 The disappointing season also saw fans start to become frustrated with the constant injuries to ace pitchers Mark Prior and Kerry Wood.
 Additionally, the 2004 season led to the departure of popular commentator Steve Stone, who had become increasingly critical of management during broadcasts and was verbally attacked by reliever Kent Mercker.
 Things were no better in 2005, despite a career year from first baseman Derrek Lee and the emergence of closer Ryan Dempster.
-The club struggled and suffered more key injuries, only managing to win 79 games after being picked by many to be a serious contender for the NL pennant.
-In 2006, the bottom fell out as the Cubs finished 66–96, last in the NL Central.
+The club struggled and suffered more key injuries, only managing to win 79 games after being picked by many to be a serious contender for the National League pennant.
+In 2006, the bottom fell out as the Cubs finished 66–96, last in the National League Central.